 Participants can also access all course content for at least 4 months after course completion so the material can be completed and revisited later.

 Participants will be able to…

-- connect relevant development, humanitarian and peacebuilding theories to the technological strategies and tools discussed in the course
+- Connect relevant development and humanitarian approaches to the technological strategies and tools discussed in the course

-- design dynamic and effective strategies for using technology platforms and tools to respond to social challenges
+- Design dynamic and effective strategies for using technology platforms and tools to respond to challenges in the field

-$445 if application and payment is submitted by August 26th
+- $445 if application and payment is submitted by start of course

 - Group discount rates available.
 For more details, please contact us at info [at] techchange.org.